-Tagging instruments can sometime be trickier than thought.
+Tagging instruments can sometimes be trickier than you think.
 In this blog, I offer some tips for identifying instrumentation that stand out in a song.
-I have chosen 3 different general styles of music that often come up when tagging production music: Orchestral, Electronic, Indie When extracting the instruments that the dominant factor in a composition, […]
+I have chosen 3 different general styles of music that often come up when tagging production music: Orchestral, Electronic, Indie.
+When extracting the instruments that the dominant factor in a composition, […]

 What is a Manic Pixie Dreamgirl?
 “That bubbly, shallow cinematic creature that exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures.” – Nathan Rabin avclub.com The term “Manic Pixie Dream Girl” was coined in 2007 by film critic Nathan Rabin. […]